pharmpy/pharmpy/docs/model.rst

 Reading in a model
 ~~~~~~~~~~~~~~~~~~

-Reading a model from a model specification file into a Pharmy model object is done by using the factory constructor
+Reading a model from a model specification file into a Pharmy model object is done by using the factory constructor.

 .. jupyter-execute::
    :hide-output: